 The Director’s Intern will work closely with CAP and IIP.
 The intern will assist the CAP attorneys with case work and preparation for court.
 This may include assistance with client interviews; accompaniment of clients and attorneys to court; drafting petitions for orders of protection; coordinating, attending, and participating in CAP training sessions; and providing general support to the project.
 The Director’s Intern will also assist IIP attorneys with their client work.
 This may include participating in case work, which includes immigration legal representation to foreign-born victims of domestic violence, gender violence, and sex trafficking; being involved in legislative advocacy on issues impacting Sanctuary’s immigrant clients; and assisting with outreach and presentations to immigrant communities.

 Sanctuary recognizes advocacy work as critically important to changing the social and institutional frameworks that perpetuate gender violence.
 Our advocacy has led to the passage of life-saving city and state-level legislation, and changed policies affecting our clients at major governmental agencies.
-In addition to the direct service work provided through CAP and IIP, the Director’s Intern will have the chance to join Sanctuary’s agency-wide working groups to help craft and implement the agency’s policy campaigns in areas including campus sexual assault, electronic exploitation, and forced marriage.
+In addition to the direct service work provided through CAP and IIP, the Director’s Intern will have the chance to join Sanctuary’s agency-wide working groups to help craft and implement the agency’s policy campaigns in areas including campus sexual assault, cyber sexual abuse, and forced marriage.
 These campaigns will see Sanctuary staff, supporters, and survivor-leaders advocate for improved policies and legislation.

 2017 Intern Reflection